planetlabs/planet-client-python/docs/cli/cli-data.md

 ```

 This will search for all the most recent images captured by PlanetScope, SkySat, Sentinel 2 and Landsat 8 satellites.
-Note that you'll likely mostly see PlanetScope results, as they generate far more individual images than the others.
+Note that you’ll likely mostly see PlanetScope results, as they generate far more individual images than the others.
 The filter you specify will apply to all item types, but not all filters work against all satellites, so you may
 inadvertently filter some out if you are filtering specific properties.